brianfranco141/Hack-Team-Unique-IQUHACK23/README.md

 * Step 1:

-we can use the previous generated seed to creat the excel file

-The excel file is called sensor.xlsx
+we can use the previous generated seed to creat the excel file, the excel file is called sensor.xlsx